Code-Institute-Submissions/TenburyWellsRFC/README.md

 When I was making the site I made a few design changes which I believe improved both the visuals and ease of use.
 The major changes are:

-- Removed the title text and centered the navbar on all pages.
+- Removed the title text and centred the navbar on all pages.
 - Moved the results and fixtures to below the league table on the results page.
 - Added an image carousel to the squad page.
 - Added the 4th page with contact information, map, and a contact form.